ktat/tcat/README.md

 # tcat

-tcat is cammand to output data with time.
+tcat is cammand to output text with time.

 # Usage